TorbenSDJohansen/HANA/README.md

 ```
 python matching.py --root ROOT --fn-lex-last DATADIR/labels/lexicon/last_names.csv
 ```
-This will write two files to `ROOT`:
+This will print the full sequence accuracy (also with matching) and write two files to `ROOT`:
 1. `eval_results_matched.pkl`: Extends `eval_results.pkl` to include accuracy with matching and number of matches made.
 2. `preds_matched.csv`: Extends `preds.csv` to include a column of predictions using matching.